 Programs of Study

-Each program establishes its own requirements for admission, its own assessment of satisfactory student progress, and its own mandates for satisfactory completion of the degree offered under a broad institutional mandate for excellence.
-Each department is responsible for admitting its own students.
+Admissions decisions are made by individual departments, and each program has its own admissions requirements, assessment of satisfactory student progress, and mandates for satisfactory degree completion offered under a broad institutional mandate for excellence.

-However, for the master's degree program, one year of residence is required, as is a comprehensive test, a thesis based on independent research, or an appropriate special project.
-For the doctoral degree program the residence requirement is one year; other requirements include an evaluation of the student’s work in the doctoral degree program, an original dissertation, and an oral defense.
+One year of residence is required for master’s programs, as is a comprehensive test and a thesis based on independent research or an appropriate special project.
+For the doctoral degree programs, the residence requirement is one year; other requirements include an evaluation of the student’s work in the doctoral degree program, an original dissertation, and an oral defense.

-Many investigative centers and institutes are part of a research enterprise that exceeded $385 million in expenditures in 2014.
-In addition to governmental and private foundation support for research, UB receives considerable industrial support through research collaborations.
-Leading-edge interdisciplinary research centers integrating the fields of medicine, engineering, physical sciences, social sciences and humanities provide students from around the world with a unique environment to conduct research at the interfaces of disciplines.
-Some examples include the Humanities Institute; BioXFEL, a National Science Foundation-funded Science and Technology Center; the Center of Excellence in Bioinformatics and Life Sciences; the Institute for Lasers, Photonics, and Biophotonics; the Research Institute on Addictions; the Buffalo Institute for Genomics and Data Analysis; and the Center for Unified Biometrics and Sensors.
-The Center for Clinical and Translational Research, a 170,000 sq. ft. joint clinical care and biomedical research facility where scientists and physicians work side-by side, is located on the Buffalo-Niagara Medical Campus.
-This center is funded by a prestigious National Institutes of Health Clinical and Translational Science Award.
-The interdisciplinary initiative designated RENEW (Research and Education in eNergy, Environment, and Water) was established recently.
-RENEW brings together over 120 faculty members to tackle the most pressing societal issues in trying to create a more sustainable world.
+Many investigative centers and institutes are part of an enterprise that exceeded $401 million in research expenditures in 2017.
+Leading-edge interdisciplinary research centers integrating the fields of medicine, engineering, physical sciences, social sciences and humanities provide students with a unique environment in which to conduct research.
+Some examples include the Humanities Institute; BioXFEL, a National Science Foundation Science and Technology Center; the New York State Center of Excellence in Bioinformatics and Life Sciences; the Institute for Lasers, Photonics and Biophotonics; the Research Institute on Addictions; the Buffalo Institute for Genomics and Data Analytics; the Center for Unified Biometrics and Sensors; the Clinical and Translational Research Center; and the interdisciplinary initiative designated RENEW (Research and Education in Energy, Environment and Water).

-Other specialized centers include the Center for Studies in American Culture; the Baldy Center for Law and Social Policy; the Center for Rehabilitation Synergy; the Regional Institute; the Center for Excellence in Global Enterprise Management; the Great Lakes Institute; the National Center for Geographic Information and Analysis; the Center for Inclusive Design and Environmental Access; the Institute for Research and Education on Women and Gender; the Institute on Healthcare Informatics; and the Buffalo Protein Therapeutics Consortium.
+Other specialized centers include the Center for Studies in American Culture; the Baldy Center for Law and Social Policy; the Center on Rehabilitation Synergy; the Regional Institute; the Center for Excellence in Global Enterprise Management; the Great Lakes Institute; the National Center for Geographic Information and Analysis; the Center for Inclusive Design and Environmental Access; the Gender Institute; the Institute on Healthcare Informatics; and the Center for Protein Therapeutics.

-A limited number of Graduate Opportunity Program (GOP) Tuition Scholarships are available to students who participated in undergraduate EOP, HEOP, or SEEK programs.
+A limited number of Graduate Opportunity Program (GOP) Tuition Scholarships are available to students who participated in undergraduate EOP, HEOP or SEEK programs.
 Students should contact the department for information and applications.
-The most up-to-date contact information for all of UB's graduate and professional programs can be found on the school's website.

 Cost of Study

-Full-time and part-time tuition per semester for New York State residents is less costly than for nonresidents.
-Tuition in the professional schools is higher.
+As a top-ranked public university, UB offers an excellent education at a tuition that’s a fraction of the cost of its peers.
+Full-time and part-time tuition for in-state residents is less costly than for non-residents, but UB’s cost of attendance is competitive with many in-state tuition rates nationwide.
 All tuition rates are subject to adjustment by the Board of Trustees.

 Living and Housing Costs

-Housing on-campus is limited and available on a first-come, first-serve basis.
-For more information about on-campus housing, including rates, floor plans, and ways to apply, visit the website at www.housing.buffalo.edu.
+On-campus housing is limited and available on a first-come, first-served basis.
+For more information about rates, floor plans and ways to apply, visit the Campus Living website.

-The University at Buffalo is a premier research university and is New York's most comprehensive public center for graduate and professional education.
-The university attracts exceptional students who are curious, engaged with their studies, and determined to succeed while making a difference in the world.
+With a reputation built on its commitment to excellence, UB is consistently recognized as a top 50 public university (U.S. News & World Report) and the No. 1 public university in New York State (Wall Street Journal).
+The university attracts exceptional students who are curious, engaged with their studies and determined to succeed while making a difference in the world.

-The research, thinking, and creative activity at the University of Buffalo all encompass the world.
-With extensive international programs and a campus community enriched by a large population of international students and faculty members, the reach is truly global.
+The research, thinking and creative activity at the University at Buffalo extend beyond campus borders to the world at large.
+With extensive international programs and a campus community enriched by a large population of international students and faculty members, UB’s reach is truly global.

-The South Campus, located on the north side of the City of Buffalo, is a western New York landmark.
-It is home to the schools of Architecture and Planning, Medicine and Biomedical Sciences, Dental Medicine, Pharmacy, Public Health and Health Professions, and Nursing.
-The North Campus is located in suburban Amherst and is home to most of UB's non-health science divisions.
-Its 125 buildings include state-of-the art academic and research spaces, apartments for graduate and professional students and their families, the Student Union, athletics venues, and abundant green spaces.
-The Downtown Campus is creating a cutting-edge center for teaching, research, and clinical care.
-Most of the Downtown Campus buildings are located on or near the Buffalo Niagara Medical Campus.
-They include the New York State Center of Excellence in Bioinformatics and Life Sciences (home to the Center for Computational Research), Roswell Park Cancer Institute, as well as a new 10-story building constructed in partnership with the region's largest hospital network that houses UB's Clinical and Translational Research Center and the UB Biosciences Incubator.
+Between UB’s three campuses, the university encompasses nearly 1,250 combined acres and 200 buildings.
+The South Campus, located in the City of Buffalo, is a Western New York landmark.
+It is home to the schools of Architecture and Planning, Medicine and Biomedical Sciences, Dental Medicine, Pharmacy, Public Health and Health Professions and Nursing.
+The North Campus, located in suburban Amherst, is home to most of UB's non-health science divisions.
+Its facilities include state-of-the-art academic and research spaces, residence halls and apartments, the Student Union, athletic venues and abundant green space.
+The Downtown Campus brings superior medical education and clinical care, as well as pioneering research, into the heart of Buffalo’s medical corridor.
+UB’s presence in this area also includes the New York State Center of Excellence in Bioinformatics and Life Sciences (home to the Center for Computational Research), Roswell Park Comprehensive Cancer Center, UB's Clinical and Translational Research Center and the UB Biosciences Incubator.